How to Streamline Your eBay Business

 1. Get to know eBay and how it works.

 Though eBay is an easy-to-use selling platform, avoid jumping right into starting a store until you know a little bit more about how it works.
 The eBay University Learning Center is a great resource for those who are new to eBay.
-It gives you a variety of great information on how to sell and increase your sales on eBay.
+It gives you all the information you need to sell on eBay.

 2. Clearly define your payment terms.

-You want to make it simple for buyers to pay you.
-Though you can get started with just PayPal, you may want to offer a larger variety of payment processors, especially as you grow your business.
-Make sure it is clear how long buyers have to pay you and what types of payments you take.
+Make it simple for buyers to pay you.
+You can get started with just PayPal, but should offer a larger variety of payment processors.
+Make sure it’s clear how long buyers have to pay you and what types of payments you take.

 3. Have photos and descriptions prepared before you list.

 Perhaps one of the most time consuming parts of running an eBay business is uploading photos and descriptions of your products.
 To save time (and frustration) prepare photos and descriptions when you first receive the product so they are ready to go even before you create the listing.
-It will also save you time in the long-run to create an organized system for managing these photos and descriptions so you can access them when you add new products to the inventory.
+Creating a system for managing these photos and descriptions will save you time.

 4. Develop a system for organizing your items.

-Things can get a little hectic when you are listing multiple items on eBay, especially if you are also selling items at a physical store and on other sites.
-It is important that you create a system for organizing your items so you do not lose anything or sell an item on eBay that has already been sold elsewhere.
+Things can get a little hectic when you’re listing multiple items on eBay.
+Especially if you are also selling items at a physical store and on other sites.
+It’s important to create a system for organising your items so you don’t lose anything or sell an item that has already been sold elsewhere.
 One way you can keep track of what you are selling on eBay is to separate these items from the rest of your inventory.
-You may also want to have packaging materials ready so you can ship as soon as possible.
+You should also have packaging materials ready for quick dispatch.

 5. Consolidate shipments whenever possible.